casper-ecosystem/cep-78-enhanced-nft/tutorials/token-ownership-tutorial.md

 If you trust an account and want to see which NFT it owns, look at its NamedKeys.
 See how many NamedKeys the account has for a given collection (in the format "m_1000_p_#").
 These NamedKeys point to the "page_#" dictionaries that contain token ownership information.
 Using the state root hash and the dictionary address for each page (in the format "dictionary-...", you can retrieve token ownership details.

 Suppose you want additional security or cannot trust the account's NamedKeys.
-In that case, you need to interrogate the NFT contract using the "page_table" dictionary to determine which pages are allocated to the account.
+In that case, you need to explore the NFT contract using the "page_table" dictionary to determine which pages are allocated to the account.
 Then, you can use the seed URef of the page-specific dictionaries and the account hash (without the "account-hash-" prefix) to retrieve the tokens assigned to the account specified.